SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/05-tree/projects/introduction-to-tree/01-premetive-tree-creation/README.md

 `Node right`
 `Node left`

-And a constructor that takes name as parameter and assigne it to the name attribute:
+And a constructor that takes `name` as parameter and assigne it to the name attribute, declare `left` abd `right` with null value.

 `Node()`